Healthy Blueberry Scones

 If you choose to use frozen blueberries, do not thaw it out before folding into the pastry.
 Additionally, make sure you don’t over mix it as the frozen blueberry juice will stain the whole scone to blue/green.

-How to Make These Healthy Blueberry Scones
+How to Make These Almond Flour Blueberry Scones

 First, in one bowl, whisk the dry ingredients.